wp-plugins/vod-infomaniak/readme.txt

 Requires at least: 2.8.6
 Tested up to: 3.2.1

-Insert and Manage Infomaniak VOD's videos in posts, comments and RSS feeds with ease.
+Easily embed and manage videos from Infomaniak VOD in your posts, comments and RSS feeds.
 You need an Infomaniak VOD account to use this plugin.

 == Description ==